Chinese sleeper: Distribution and habitat

 The Chinese sleeper is native to the inland waters of north-eastern China, northern North Korea, and the Russian Far East.
 Specimens were first transported to Saint Petersburg from the River Zeya in 1912 by a scientific expedition as ornamental fish.
 During the 1920s, the Chinese sleeper invaded many water bodies around Saint Petersburg and in the 1950s, it was recorded in the shallow waters of the Gulf of Finland in the Baltic Sea and was considered an invasive species.
 Its typical habitat is ponds, closed water-bodies, and slow-moving streams.
 The westernmost locality of the Chinese sleeper range is the ponds in the Bavarian Danube basin in Germany.
 A finding in the mesohaline environment is registered in the North-Western Black Sea in Ukraine.

 Invasiveness

 In Europe, the Chinese sleeper has been included in the list of Invasive Alien Species of Union concern (the Union list) since 2016.
 This implies that this species cannot be imported, bred, transported, commercialized, or intentionally released into the environment in the whole of the European Union.
 At least one case of monospecific fish community composed of Chinese sleeper is registered in Latvia.
 In the late summer of 2022, a small community of Chinese sleepers was found in a single pond in southwest Finland, the first record of the species in the country.
 This fish was reported from Czechia in 2023.

+In the Volga-Kama region, the Amur sleeper is present but its distribution is highly localized.
+It is primarily found in shallow, heavily overgrown bays and floodplain backwaters.
+Its expansion into the main channels of large rivers and open reservoirs is naturally constrained by high predation pressure from native piscivorous fish species.
+While the Amur sleeper can cause catastrophic declines in biodiversity in small, isolated, and predator-free water bodies, its expansion in large river systems is naturally constrained.
+In mature ecosystems like the Volga-Kama basin, native piscivorous fish act as a biological barrier (a "living shield"), occupying available ecological niches and exerting predation pressure that prevents the widespread naturalization of this invader in main river channels.